-- 1 head cauliflower, de-stemmed and roughly chopped
+- 1 medium head cauliflower (de-stemmed and roughly chopped)

-- ~1/3 cup tandoori masala spice blend, divided (see notes for DIY blend / where to buy)
+- ~1/3 cup tandoori masala spice blend (divided*)

 - Serve with: Best Damn Vegan Breakfast Potatoes

-- Preheat oven to 400 degrees and wrap tofu in a clean, absorbent towel and set something heavy on top (like a cast iron skillet or tea pot) to begin drying.
+- Preheat oven to 400 degrees F (204 C) and wrap tofu in a clean, absorbent towel and set something heavy on top (like a cast iron skillet or tea pot) to begin drying.

-- Add chopped onion and cauliflower to a large mixing bowl with 2 Tbsp oil, 3 Tbsp masala spice blend and a healthy pinch each salt and pepper and toss to combine.
-You want it very heavily seasoned - almost all visibly coated (see photo) - so add more spice if necessary.
+- Add chopped onion and cauliflower to a large mixing bowl with 2 Tbsp oil, 3 Tbsp masala spice blend and a healthy pinch each salt and pepper (amounts as original recipe is written // adjust if altering batch size) and toss to combine.
+You want it very heavily seasoned – almost all visibly coated (see photo) – so add more spice if necessary.

 - Add to a lightly greased or foil lined baking sheet and bake for 20 minutes.

-- In the meantime, add kale to the mixing bowl you used before and toss with another dash of oil and a shake of masala spice and salt and pepper.
+- In the meantime, add kale to the mixing bowl you used before and toss with another dash of oil and a shake of masala spice, salt, and pepper.
 Massage to coat.